shyeolekar5/DeepCollab/README.md

 - **Engagement**: Frequency of purchases made via the web, catalogs, and physical stores, along with website visit frequency
 - **Recency & Complaints**: Last purchase recency and whether a customer has raised complaints in the past two years

+### Data Set Limitations:

 ## Objectives and Business Case
+The dataset with 2240 rows and 29 attributes is mostly clean.
+The below is a list of limitations on dataset.
+- **Missing income data**: Out of 2240 rows, 24 rows don’t have income.
+- **Limited transaction history**: The dataset covers spending from the last 2 years, but it lacks specific timestamps for individual transactions.
+- **Limited information**: No information on product preferences beyond spending categories (e.g., no breakdown by products’ brands).
+No customer feedback data (aside from complaints), which could help refine engagement strategies.

 ### Stakeholders & Their Interests
 - **Marketing Teams**: Optimize campaigns by targeting the right customer segments.